ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ---
 title: Quick Start Instructions
 permalink: /docs/ansible/
-description: Quick Start guide to deploy our Raspberry Pi Kuberentes Cluster using cloud-init, ansible playbooks and FluxCD
+description: Quick Start guide to deploy our Raspberry Pi Kubernetes Cluster using cloud-init, ansible playbooks and FluxCD
 last_modified_at: "01-03-2026"
 ---

-This are the instructions to quickly deploy Kuberentes Pi-cluster using the following tools:
+These are the instructions to quickly deploy Kubernetes Pi-cluster using the following tools:
 - [cloud-init](https://cloudinit.readthedocs.io/en/latest/): to automate initial OS installation/configuration on each node of the cluster
-- [Ansible](https://docs.ansible.com/): to automatically configure cluster nodes,  install and configure external services (DNS, DHCP, Firewall, S3 Storage server, Hashicorp Vautl) install K3S, and bootstraping cluster through installation and configuration of FluxCD
+- [Ansible](https://docs.ansible.com/): to automatically configure cluster nodes, install and configure external services (DNS, DHCP, Firewall, S3 Storage server, Hashicorp Vault), install K3S, and bootstrap the cluster through installation and configuration of FluxCD
 - [Flux CD](https://fluxcd.io/): to automatically deploy Applications to Kuberenetes cluster from manifest files in Git repository.

 {{site.data.alerts.note}}